Surrealism in Egypt Modernism and the Art and Liberty Group

 Surrealism in Egypt: Modernism and the Art and Liberty Group.
 Sam Bardaouil.
 I.B.
 Tauris.
 2016.

-Find this book (chapter link):amazon-logo
+Find this book (chapter link):

 In Surrealism in Egypt: Modernism and the Art and Liberty Group, Sam Bardaouil sets out to delineate the trajectory of the Egypt-based Surrealist group 'Art and Freedom' (al-Fann wa al-Hurriya – Art et Liberté).
 Neither 'imitators of a European movement' nor 'upholders of an Egyptian identity', Bardaouil examines Art and Freedom's (henceforth AL) contributions outside familiar paradigms and ultimately returns to a central question apropos the historiography of Surrealism globally – how can we reconstruct an culling canon 'without forcing the art history of the marginal to operate in tandem with that of the ascendant eye' (237)?
 Unfolding over 8 chapters, Bardaouil offers an innovative business relationship of the Surrealist movement in Egypt, with implications for the way we more by and large construe cultural transfers beyond their immediate geo-temporal context.